AStogov/timetableocr/README.md

 # Time Table OCR
-This is an ocr application to analysis school's timetable.
+This is an ocr application to analyze school's timetable.

 [Click here](http://oken.club:81/upload) to see how this application works (badly).
 (Attention: Django debug mode is on)